 I know you are here to learn more about Tamarindo, but if you are in Costa Rica, chances are you are exploring multiple places.
 There are plenty of great day trips from Tamarindo to explore other nearby beach towns, adventure parks, and amazing national parks.

 Tamarindo and Coco are two of the most popular beach destinations in Costa Rica’s Guanacaste Province.
-These two beaches draw tourists from all around the world who come to Tamarindo for the Pura Vida beach lifestyle it provides in abundance.
+These two beaches draw tourists from all around the world who come to Tamarindo for the abundant Pura Vida beach lifestyle it provides.